kuzudb/kuzu-blog/src/content/post/2024-04-26-rdf-shacl-and-kuzu.md

 )
 ```

+Note that there needs to be a 1:1 correspondence between the instantiated `Graph`​ object in RDFlib
+and a named KùzuDB database (in this case, `UniKg`).
+If you're creating a new RDF database in Kùzu, you
+would need to reference that name instead in the `config_data` mapping for the RDFLib plugin.

+Under the hood, a custom method called `get_graph()`​
+is defined in [our demo code](https://github.com/DerwenAI/kuzu-rdflib/blob/main/graph.py) which
+allows for direct access to the underlying Kùzu RDF graph.
+We encourage you to explore the code
+in more detail and try the above workflow on your own data to understand how it works.

-We can then run a simple SPARQL query via RDFLib to retrieve all triples from the RDF graph.
+We can then interact with our graph in RDFLib by running a simple SPARQL query that retrieves all
+triples from the RDF graph, outputting them as a Pandas DataFrame.

 ```python
 import pandas as pd